ermatlock/fitlit/README.md

 ## Local Server

 Go to the [local server repo](https://github.com/turingschool-examples/fitlit-api) and follow instructions to download the server locally.
+The website will not show any data without this step.

 ## Run Test